drds1/pycecream/README.md

     3) output_lightcurves['merged data'] DICTIONARY (since the input data light curves can be different sizes) The same transformations but applied to the input light curve data. useful if using cream only to merge the original light curves from different telescopes to a new scale for further study elsewhere.

 ## 3.2) output_chains = a.get_MCMC_chains():
 These are the MCMC chains for each parameter.
+Parameters are given in the data frame headers but include the error bar rescaling parameters discussed above.
+These are designated `[light curve name] m noise` and `[light curve name] var noise` for the multiplicative and extra variance parameter respectively.